 mvn spring-boot:run

-Opening http://localhost:8080/actuator/hawtio should show the Hawtio console.
+Opening http://localhost:8080/actuator/hawtio should show you the Hawtio console.

 You can also customize the path to the Hawtio endpoint by setting the management.endpoints.web.path-mapping.hawtio property: